Car-Thing-Hax-Community/unnamed-superbird-connector/notes.md

 # To-do and other notes

 ## Hey Spotify
+When Superbird detects "Hey Spotify", it starts streaming microphone audio to the phone in ogg format in .5 second chunks.
+Currently, connector just writes the audio to a .ogg file.

 Need to implement transcript response from the Spotify app.
 Looks like this:\
 In this example, I said "testing".
 ```